 René (after Magritte)

-In the forests of Waikanae where the material for this mask was collected, an entity who cannot speak, silently represents fauna and flora.
+In the forests of Waikanae where the leaf for this mask was collected, an entity who does not speak represents flora.
 A spirit of nature fixes us with a gaze in mute response to the environmental concerns of our world.
 Do we safely return the stare or will we look away and distract ourselves from the crucial truths of our behaviour?